bock42/pyTrack/README.md

 OpenCV

 ### Installation on Ubuntu
-the following was installed on Ubuntu 16.04.1 LTS
+The following was installed on Ubuntu 16.04.1 LTS

 OpenCV installation instructions